-During excavation activities, the material will be stockpiled next to the trench where possible, or within the roadway.
+During excavation activities, the excavated materials will be stockpiled and/or removed and replaced with new material.
 Cut pavement and other materials may be placed immediately in a container or truck for off-site disposal.
 Erosion and stormwater controls will be installed adjacent to work areas and around stockpiled material when left within the cable corridor, as needed; additional details will be provided as part of the EM&CP.